About · v2.0 · July 2026

 If you are a philosopher of mind, a philosopher of physics, a contemplative scholar, a cognitive scientist, an AI researcher, or a designer whose work brushes against any of these claims, your critique is the most useful response this site can receive.

-Responses and version history live at /responses.
+Responses and version history live on the critique page.

 Contact